 Heroin is a Schedule I drug in Ohio, so prosecutors will charge the accused according to the similar Schedule I drug offenses.

 It’s important to note that not all drugs in a schedule will result in the schedule’s general penalties and charges.
-For example, marihuana is a Schedule I drug, but does not result in Schedule I penalties or charges.
+For example, marijuana is a Schedule I drug but does not result in Schedule I penalties or charges.

 The second reason lawmakers classify drugs is to show a drug’s abuse-potential and psychological and/or physical dependence potentials.
 For example, Schedule I drugs have a high potential for abuse and can create severe psychological dependence.
 On the other hand, Schedule V drugs have the lowest abuse potential of all drugs.